msfrq8/openIAE/iae-global/about.md

 The CCB affects integration of IAE across functional areas and meets statutory and regulatory requirements."

-####IAE Transformation Activities
-SAM refocused, Common Services, etc.; timeline of where IAE is headed

 #### <a name="Principles"></a>IAE Principles
 IAE operates under a set of principles to ensure our work is focused, productive, and mission-driven.
 The IAE Architectural Principles	"In making decisions about contracting, business processes, architecture, and other planning, IAE and its partners will consider our Architectural Principles.